eguidotti/torchabc/README.md

     Use this template to implement your own model by following these steps:
       - replace ClassName with the name of your model,
       - replace this docstring with a description of your model,
-      - implement the methods below to define the core logic of your model,
+      - implement the methods below to define the core logic of your model.
-      - access the hyperparameters passed during initialization with `self.hparams`.
     """

     @cached_property